How to get things rolling

 As a general rule, choose casters with the largest wheels possible.
 Plan to use casters with wheels at least 2" or 2 1/2" in diameter to mobilize heavy shop equipment.

 You'll find casters with solid rubber, plastic, or metal wheels.
 Any type will work for tool mobility.
-Rubber and plastic wheels, like those shown in Photo 1, previous page, and Photo 3, previous page, roll smoothly across hard surfaces or carpet.
+Rubber and plastic wheels, like those shown in Photo 1and Photo 3, shown above, roll smoothly across hard surfaces or carpet.
 They're quiet and don't mar most floor surfaces.

-Metal wheels, like those in Photo 2, previous page, are designed for service on rough, hard, chip-littered floors.
+Metal wheels, like those in Photo 2, show above, are designed for service on rough, hard, chip-littered floors.
 (That description sure fits a basement or garage shop with a bare concrete floor.)
 They have high impact resistance, and will stand up to a lot of abuse.

 4. How do I make it stay?
 Once you mobilize a piece of equipment, you have to keep it from rolling around when you try to use it.
 Luckily, that problem has some simple solutions.

 Locking casters, like the one shown in Photo 5, below, provide one answer.
 They immobilize the equipment by preventing the wheels from turning–much the way setting the parking brake on your car locks the rear wheels to keep the car from rolling.